 Manufacturing multicolor models in your own home might not be as far-fetched as you think.
 The Cubify CubeX is a large-scale 3D printer engineered for beginners.
 Printing in one, two or three colors with the Cubify CubeX 3D printers is easy via the free software and included flash drive.
-For the colorful abilities and high print volume of the CubeX, we give it our Top Ten Reviews Silver Award for best 3D printers.
+For the colorful abilities and high print volume of the CubeX, we give it our Top Ten Reviews Bronze Award for best 3D printers.

 3D printing is a lot like inkjet printing in that resolution and speed have an inverse relationship.
 The slow printing speed of 15 mm per second might seem meager, but because it prints slowly, the resolution is pretty respectable.
 Layer heights, or the resolution, range from 0.1 to 0.5 mm and the print tolerance, or the accuracy of the prints, is 0.2 mm.
 Each layer of PLA or ABS is therefore smaller than the thickness of a piece of paper, resulting in smooth surfaces.